SpeerLab/Aligned-data-analysis/README.md

 # Aligned-data-analysis
-MATLAB code to extract data from aligned STORM images.
+MATLAB scripts to extract data from aligned STORM images.

 Results for the application have been published in [Cell Reports](https://www.cell.com/cell-reports/fulltext/S2211-1247(23)00096-7?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS2211124723000967%3Fshowall%3Dtrue).

+## Image data struction
+The scripts are designed for 3-color STORM image processing.
+The image stack should be aligned before the processing.

+STORM images should be stored in 'elastic_align' folder, where super-resoltuion data is stored in 'elastic_align/storm_merged' and corresponding conventional data is stored in 'elastic_align/conv_merged'.

+In this example, presynaptic data (Bassoon) is in the red channel, postsynaptic data (Homer1/2/3) is in the green channel, and vesicle pool data (VGluT2) is in the blue channel.

-1_Soma_out:
+## 1_Soma_out:
+* Soma_Green_Storm.m
-Run 'Soma_Green_Storm' to filter out unspecific labeling in soma.
-It will also save image area with or without the soma region.
+Filter out unspecific labeling in soma.
+It will also save image area with or without(neuropil) the soma region.

-2_Synapse:
+## 2_Synapse:
 Run 'Identify_Synapse_R.m' and 'Identify_Synapse_G.m' to find connected components of synaptic clusters (red and green channel in STORM).
 Run 'Add_to_G.m' and 'Add_to_R.m' to find red clusters close to green ones and vice versa.
 Run 'Identify_Synpase_pairing.m' to find paired green and red clusters.